 1. Research the Job Before You Write Anything

 Before you write a word, your job search should start with learning as much as you can about the company and the position.
 Does a parent company own it?
 What do you know about the specific internship role?
 What are the daily responsibilities, and how can you demonstrate experience that meets the required qualifications?
-It is essential to know as much as you can before you write your cover letter; this will make the interview process more manageable, too.
+It is essential to know as much as you can before you submit your application materials; this will make the interview process more manageable, too.

-The standard cover letter format is much like a professional letter.
-Most computer word processing programs—from Microsoft Word to Google Docs—have templates to make this easy.
-An incorrectly formatted cover letter in a pile of hundreds of cover letters may compel a recruiter to pass over your application.
+The standard format is much like a professional letter.
+Most computer word processing programs — from Microsoft Word to Google Docs — have templates to make this easy.
+An incorrectly formatted document in a pile of hundreds just like it may compel a recruiter to pass over your application.

 3. Look for a Name to Reference

-A cover letter personally addressing the hiring manager shows your interest.
+When you can, try to personally address the hiring manager.
 Search on LinkedIn or even call the company to get the right name for the right manager.
 Hiring managers often cite this as an indicator of the effort an applicant is willing to put into the role, if hired.

 4. Start Strong

-Your first paragraph is the most important paragraph of your cover letter.
+Your first paragraph is the most important.
 Recruiters will often read an introduction and determine a job candidate’s eligibility, so it is essential to include your most pertinent information up front.
 Start with your name, the role you are applying for, and why you want the job.
 Follow up with your most relevant experience, why you are the best person for the job, and be sure to include any reference’s names, too.

-5. Use the Terms in the Job Listing to Build Your Cover Letter
+5. Cite the Same Terms as the Job Listing

 Analyze the job listing carefully.
 Many job search portals use keyword algorithms to rate and rank your application.
 Not only are you building your “perfect candidate” pitch, you are matching their desired traits with your experience.
-Review the listing for specific words and use them in your cover letter.
-If your prospective employer asks for “strong research skills,” make sure you emphasize your “strong research skills” in your cover letter.
+Review the listing for specific words and use them: If your prospective employer asks for “strong research skills,” make sure you emphasize your “strong research skills” in your letter.

 6. Stay Relevant

-Please do not try to encapsulate your life story in a one-page cover letter.
+Please do not try to encapsulate your life story in one page.
 Keep your pitch relevant to the job listing.
-You may have to pick experience or achievements to showcase if your cover letter is too long.
+You may have to pick experience or achievements to showcase if your letter is too long.

 7. Keep it Brief